Saturday, January 12, 2013

 Popular low-carb diets, such as Primal and Atkins, are quick to point out that people do not need carbs, since the body can manufacture them from other energy sources.
 However, it became clear to me that I do need plenty of carbs to have normal energy levels.

-As I have researched this issue, I have learned that the body actually prefers to use glucose as a fuel, and the brain prefers to use only ONLY glucose as a fuel.
+As I have researched this issue, I have learned that the body actually prefers to use glucose as a fuel, and the brain prefers to use ONLY glucose as a fuel.
 Glucose is delivered to the brain via the glucose in our blood.
 With a low-carb diet, the body strives to maintain optimal blood glucose levels through the process of gluconeogenesis.
 To achieve this, the adrenal glands send messages to the liver and kidneys to convert protein and fat into glucose.
 These messages from the adrenal glands come in the form of cortisol, which is one of the body’s stress hormones.
 The body sees a lack of carbs as a stress, and in the long term this can be detrimental.

 When the body is deprived of carbohydrates for an extended period of time, the adrenal glands have to keep sending signals for gluconeogenesis over and over again.
 This can cause the adrenal glands to become overworked.
 It can also lead to other problems because the body is constantly in a state of elevated stress.